 For dinner the first night, I wandered around Saint-Germaine looking for an active cafe with a menu I could understand.
 I settled for a place that was relatively quiet but had one of those waiters that looked as if he were on the French Olympic relay team.
 Come to thing of it, he should have been on the French Olympic relay team; perhaps his performance could have won the city the 2012 Games.

-He dashed around as if on hot coals or being chased by a jealous husband with a shotgun.
+He dashed around as if on hot coals or was being chased by a jealous husband with a shotgun.
 Air France didn’t fly that fast.
 The contrast to the slow-paced dining experience was not lost on me.
 While I sipped wine, he was hooked up to an oxygen tank, I presumed.

 I went in cautious, to say the least, due to the French and their driving reputation.
 On the plane to Paris, I was reading Bill Bryson’s entertaining book Neither Here Nor There, which warned that “Paris has the world’s most pathologically aggressive drivers.”
 It goes on to say “the French have had this reputation for bad driving since long before the invention of the internal combustion engine,” meaning going back to the days of the horse-driven carriage.